 The Academic Orchestra of Zurich (Akademisches Orchester Zürich, AOZ) is a joint organization of the University and ETH Zurich.
 Founded around 1900, it has almost 90 members.
 The orchestra strives to promote talented musicians and has given concerts in Switzerland and abroad.
 The orchestra is always eager to recruit new members.

-Additional music organizations are:
+Additional music organizations can be found here.

 9.15.
 Country-Specific and Religious Associations, International student associations